buraksenyurt/coding-vibes/DoDi/.context/project-overview.md

   - On the `List Terms` page, display, filter, and sort the added terms.
   - On the `List Terms` page, enable delete and update operations.

+- For version `1.0.0.1`:
+  - Use the left menu on the Layout page.
+  - Use Bootstrap 5, not custom CSS.
+  - Rearrange the Privacy and Index pages to suit the project's purpose.
+  - Use Awesome Fonts icons where appropriate.
+  - Show total term and domain counts on the Index page.
+  - Show the last 5 added terms on the Index page.

 > This document is created with the assistance of AI (GPT 5, 1x) and reviewed by a human.